ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 me.
 My coworkers also use it.
 My managers use it, not only to assess themselves, but also as a guideline for how they determine which of their direct reports are exceeding expectations, who they are going to promote, and who's going to be getting a really big bonus.
-These are also the qualities that interviewers are looking for when deciding who to bring on as a new hire or intern.
+The growth mindset qualities are also what an interviewer is looking for when deciding who to bring on as a new hire or intern.

 So it's really important to me.
 And it's really important to my company.
 And honestly, it's probably pretty important to all of the companies that you want